rgwch/extralexis/README.md

 ### Wrapper

-For Linux Systems, there's a simple wrapper to launch the converter, modify AppArmor and export: `./run.sh -p 1234` will set AppArmor restrictions to 0, launch `node dist/index.js -p 1234`, and reset the AppArmor restrictions to 1.
+For Linux systems, there's a simple wrapper to launch the converter, modify AppArmor, and export: `./run.sh -p 1234` will set AppArmor restrictions to 0, launch `node dist/index.js -p 1234`, and reset the AppArmor restrictions to 1.

+## Standalone

+If you have installed [bun](https://bun.sh/), you can create a standalone program: `bun run standalone` will create a single executable that runs on computers without Node.js or Bun installed.
+You'll still need elexis_converter_x.y.z.jar in the same directory as the executable (and Java 17 installed, but if you are using Elexis, this will probably already be available).
+As a convenience, you can create an 'extralexis.cfg' file with the same contents as described in .env.sample.
+On startup, Extralexis will look for such a file and parse it if found.
+Values in that file will override environment values.

 ## Acknowledgement